snap-research/linkless-link-prediction/README.md

 ```
 ### Production Setting
 - **Pre-process dataset**
 In this work, we design a new production setting to resemble the real-world link prediction scenario.
-For more details, please refer to our paper.
-Our split datasets are already saved in ../data folder.
-If you want to apply this setting on our own datasets or split the datsets by your self, please change the dataset name ("dataset") in Line 205 in generate_production_split.py file and run the following command:
+This setting mimics practical link prediction use cases.
+Under the production setting, the newly occurred nodes and edges that can not be seen during the training stage would appear in the graph at inference time.
+For more details, please refer to our paper Appendix C.2.
+If you want to apply this setting on our own datasets or split the datsets by your self, please change the dataset name ("dataset") in Line 194 in generate_production_split.py file and run the following command:
 ```
 python generate_production_split.py
 ```
 - **Teacher GNN training.** Note: changing "sage" to "mlp" can reproduce the supervised training results with MLP.
 ```
-python main_sp_production.py --datasets=cora --encoder=sage --tranductive=production
+python train_teacher_gnn.py --datasets=cora --encoder=sage --transductive=production
 ```
 To reproduce the supervised results shown in Table 3, you can just simply run the following command.
 The results will be shown in results/.
 ```
 cd scripts/
 bash supervised_production.sh
 ```
-- **Student MLP training.** KD_kl and KD_r indicate the weights for the distribution-based and rank-based matching KD, respectively.
+- **Student MLP training.** LLP_D and LLP_R indicate the weights for the distribution-based and rank-based matching KD, respectively.
 ```
-python main_production.py --datasets=cora --KD_kl=1 --KD_r=1 --True_label=1 --tranductive=production
+python main.py --datasets=cora --LLP_D=1 --LLP_R=1 --True_label=1 --transductive=production
 ```
 To reproduce the results shown in Table 3, please run the following command:
 ```